 Each year the University of Toronto has the great honour of hosting the Health and Human Rights Conference, a two-day event that engages undergraduate, graduate, and professional students in addressing the world’s most pressing medical and humanitarian crises.
 The conference attracts students and speakers from multiple disciplines to discuss enduring and emergent health challenges as they relate to the rights of individuals living under social, political, and environmental duress.
-The theme for the 18th annual Health and Human Rights Conference (March 11-12th) is Health in Conflict Zones, and comes just as Canada has announced completion of its target of settling 25,000 refugees fleeing civil war in Syria.
-This year’s theme will address not only the health of refugees fleeing from conflict, but of marginalized populations whose wellbeing is threatened daily by political turmoil and civil unrest in the communities they call home.
+The theme for the 18th annual Health and Human Rights Conference (March 11-12th) was Health in Conflict Zones, and comes just as Canada has announced completion of its target of settling 25,000 refugees fleeing civil war in Syria.
+This year’s theme addressed not only the health of refugees fleeing from conflict, but of marginalized populations whose wellbeing is threatened daily by political turmoil and civil unrest in the communities they call home.